A priori error analysis of linear and nonlinear periodic Schr{\"o}dinger equations with analytic potentials: The nonlinear case

 Still in the perspective of studying nonlinear elliptic problems with analytic data, we now consider the nonlinear periodic elliptic equation with cubic nonlinearity

 where $\varepsilon > 0$, and $f:\R \to \R$ is a real-analytic $2\pi$-periodic function admitting an entire continuation, still denoted by $f$, to the complex plane.
-We will show that, in this particular case, the same kind of results are not true anymore and we provide an estimation of the width of the horizontal analyticity strip of the solution, which is finite even though the source term $f$ is.
+We will show that, in this particular case, the same kind of results we showed for the linear case are not true any more and we provide an estimation of the width of the horizontal analyticity strip of the solution, which is finite even though the source term $f$ is entire.

-The singular limit $\varepsilon = 0$ gives rise to the algebraic equation $u_0(x) + u_0(x)^3 = f(x)$, which has a unique real solution for each $x \in \R$.
+The right-hand-side $f$ being real-valued, $u_\varepsilon$ is also real-valued and the singular limit $\varepsilon = 0$ gives rise to the algebraic equation $u_0(x) + u_0(x)^3 = f(x)$, which has a unique real solution for each $x \in \R$.
 The latter can be computed by Cardano's formula: the discriminant of the cubic equation is

 so that